 If you are serious about the exam, I encourage you to narrow down your choices to no more than 5 states.
 Then, free up half a day and buy a 24-hour pass for US $10.
 It’s worth it.

 NASBA recently launched an experience verification service that can be very helpful for domestic and international candidates alike.
 NASBA even has a client manager who will guide you from start to finish.

 Basically, the service authenticates an applicant’s work experience.
 But first, you need to:

 The catch is that it’s only available in a select number of states and jurisdictions.
 And the service is expensive ($500 for domestic candidates and $700 for international candidates).

 If you want a relatively hassle-free experience and don’t mind the cost, check it out here.

-If the answer is yes, join my free “e-course” and learn how to plan, study for and pass this exam.
-I have two versions designed for candidates with different background:
+If the answer is yes, join my free “e-course” and learn how to plan, study for, and pass this exam.
+I have two versions designed for candidates with different backgrounds:

 ^ Those who study abroad, or

 I am the author of How to Pass The CPA Exam (published by Wiley), and I also passed all 4 sections of the CPA Exam on my first try.
 Additionally, I have led webinars, such as for the Institute of Management Accountants, authored featured articles on websites like Going Concern and AccountingWeb, and I'm also the CFO for the charity New Sight.
 Finally, I have created other accounting certification websites to help mentor non-CPA candidates.
 I have already mentored thousands of CPA, CMA, CIA, EA, and CFA candidates, and I can help you too!